omdevteam/om/docs/docs/advanced_documentation.md

 called `monitor.yaml` in the current working directory (or a for a different file specified by the user via a command-line argument).

-Every node imports the Python modules for the Parallelization, Processing and Data Retrieval layers, as specified in the configuration file.
-The Data Event Handler and Monitor implementations requested in the configuration file are then retrieved from the DataRetrievalLayer, and Processing Layer respectively.
-OM can then finally start.
+Every node imports the Python classes for the Parallelization, Processing and Data Retrieval layers, the configuration file

+.
+The Data Event Handler and OM can then finally start.

-The processing nodes start retrieving *data events* from the data source.
-After retrieving and unpacking an event, each processing node extracts all the data requested by the configuration file (specified in the `required_data` entry in the `data_retrieval_layer` parameter group).
-It then stores the retrieved data in a Python dictionary and calls the `process_data` function implemented by the Monitor, ...ing the dictionary as an argument.
+The processing nodes start retrieving *data events* from the data source, as dictated by the Data Retrieval Layer After retrieving and unpacking an event, each processing node extracts all the data requested by the configuration file (specified in the `required_data` entry in the `data_retrieval_layer` parameter group).
+It then stores the retrieved data in a Python dictionary and calls the `process_data` function implemented in the Processing Layer, passing the dictionary as an argument.

 When the function finishes running and processing the data, the processing node transmits the returned Python tuple to the collecting node.
-How the nodes communicate with each other, and which protocol they use to do so (MPI, ZMQ, etc.) is determined by the Parallelization Engine, retrieved on each node from the Processing Layer at startup.
+How the nodes communicate with each other, and which protocol they use to do so (MPI, ZMQ, etc.) is determined by the Parallelization Layer.

 Once a processing node  has transferred the data to the collecting node, it retrieves the next data event and the cycle begins again.

-The collecting node executes the `collect_data` function implemented by the Monitor every time it receives data from a processing node, ...ing the received tuple as an argument to the function.
+The collecting node executes the `collect_data` function, implemented in the Processing Layer, every time it receives data from a processing node, passing the received tuple as input to the function.

 This process continues indefinitely, or until the data stream ends.
-In the latter case, some end-of-processing functions, implemented in the Monitor, are called on all nodes.
+In the latter case, some end-of-processing functions, implemented in the Processing Layer, are called on all nodes.
 OM then shuts down.

 ## Analyzing Data in the Processing Layer